iamclements/ReplayTagger/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests with improvements.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

+When reporting issues or requesting features, please use the provided issue templates:
+- For bugs: Use the Bug Report template
+- For feature ideas: Use the Feature Request template

+These templates will help ensure you provide all the necessary information.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.